 Although most people do find the feeling of sweating from the feet a bit icky, the fact is it helps in cooling the body.
 If you maintain proper hygiene and keep your feet clean and dry, sweating from the feet should not present any kind of problem.

 The feet contain about 250,000 sweat glands.
 In fact, the concentration of sweat glands is the highest in the feet compared to any other part of the body.
 On a daily basis, the sweat glands can produce around half a pint of sweat or perspiration.

 If sweat cannot evaporate or dry up sufficiently, and it remains on your skin, it can lead to smelly feet and other serious issues such as foot infections.
 Which is why it is always so important to maintain good foot hygiene.

 Hyperhidrosis or Abnormal Sweating

-Although sweating from the feet is not an exception, some people tend to sweat excessively from their feet as well as from the palms.
+Although sweating from the feet is not an exception, some people tend to have feet sweat excessively as well as the palms.
 Sometimes excessive sweat can be difficult to manage and even cause embarrassment.

 Excessive or abnormal sweating can happen due to a medical condition known as hyperhidrosis.
 A person suffering from hyperhidrosis will sweat profusely even if the temperature is low and they are not physically exerting themselves.